3/16/08

 3/5/08 Federal Anti- Prostitution Act Update

-sexwork decades ago).
-I just discovered it has not yet even been introduced in
+the term sexwork decades ago).
+I just discovered it has not yet even been

 Carol's site at

-husband was busted under the old act with the same trafficking definition which
+List, husband was busted under the old act with the same trafficking definition

-includes all prostitution.
-Amber only faced a misdemeanor but her husband faced
+which includes all prostitution.
+Amber only faced a misdemeanor but her

-a Federal Felony since helping her with the phones is "trafficking".
-He faced 20
+husband faced a Federal Felony since helping her with the phones is "trafficking".

-years in Federal prison.
-I had tried to contact them at the time with no
+He faced 20 years in Federal prison.
+I had tried to contact them at the

-Protection Act of 2000.
-But again it has not yet been introduced in the Senate
+Victims Protection Act of 2000.
+But again it has not yet been introduced

 The bottom line is if the good argument made against the Federalizing

-Senate amends it to change the definition (they should remove the trafficking
+the Senate amends it to change the definition (they should remove the

-its against "trafficking" - without realizing the issues.
-Sadly it passed
+it - since its against "trafficking" - without realizing the issues.
+Sadly

-quickly in the House but I wonder if House members realized the details that
+it passed quickly in the House but I wonder if House members realized

-applied to in private consenting adults being included in the "trafficking"
+the details that applied to in private consenting adults being included

-sex I support of course.
-Although there are already laws to deal with that such
+child sex I support of course.
+Although there are already laws to deal

 My letter faxed to Tom Lantos, its sponsor and others is shown below.